 Bike safety varies widely from place to place.
 Some cities are renowned for their protected lanes and bikeways, while others barely seem to acknowledge cyclists’ existence.

 You probably have a good sense of where your hometown falls on this spectrum and can make decisions about biking and bike sharing accordingly.
 But without exhaustive research, it’s harder to get a sense of how bikers fare in less-familiar cities.
 At a minimum, you should wear a helmet whenever you use a bike-share, regardless of local regulations.

 5. Helmets Usually Aren’t Provided

-Speaking of helmets, bike share systems don’t usually provide them at stations.
-While many states and municipalities don’t require adults to wear helmets on bicycles, it’s a good idea to – particularly if you’re sharing the road with cars.
-Of course, this is especially inconvenient if you’re traveling, as a helmet takes up valuable space in your luggage and can’t be folded down.
+Speaking of helmets, bike-share systems don’t usually provide them at stations.
+While many states and municipalities don’t require adults to wear helmets on bicycles, it’s a good idea to do so, particularly if you’re sharing the road with cars.
+Of course, that’s especially inconvenient if you’re traveling, as a helmet takes up valuable space in your luggage and can’t be folded down.

 6. Dock Shortages Can Be a Problem

 Though exact figures are hard to come by, bike-share systems often have many more docks than bikes.
 For instance, New York’s Citi Bike has two docks for every bike.
 And bike-share employees frequently remove bikes from full or nearly full stations to keep some docks open.
 This makes users more likely to be able to dock their bikes, but it’s impossible to guarantee a spot every time.

 The likelihood of being shut out of a station rises when you’re traveling to the same destination as everyone else – for instance, a central business district on a weekday morning or a popular park on a beautiful Saturday.
 If you need to bike around searching for an open dock to return your bike to, you could accrue usage fees through no fault of your own, increasing the cost of your commute.